alevel-petrenko/operating-system/readme.md

 ### 💻 Practical Project: Process Monitor

-**Description:**
-⚠ Warning
+⚠ Warning ⚠<br>
 Terminating important or system processes may cause system instability or shutdown.
-Proceed with caution!
+Proceed with caution!<br>

-Process Monitor UI
-A visual interface for monitoring and managing processes on Windows, built with .NET 8.
+This is a visual interface for monitoring and managing processes on Windows, built with .NET 8.<br>
+Example of view ⬇️
 ![Service preview](1.png)
 ![Service preview](2.png)